-Question 2 – What if I don’t get nurse aide training from an approved school?
+Question 2 – What if I don’t get nurse aide program from an approved school?

-Answer – You will not be able to appear for certification exam and practice your career, if you don’t take training from an accredited school.
+Answer – You will not be able to appear for certification exam and practice your career, if you don’t take program from an accredited school.